JiFish/artemis/docs/index.md

 ## What is a Fantasy Computer?

-A Fantasy Computer is neither a recreation of a computer that never existed.
+A Fantasy Computer is a recreation of a computer that never existed.
 Providing a platform to create software with the limitations of older machines.
 The idea is to be inspired and challenged by these constants.

 ## Why Artemis?